OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### 4.4.
 End-to-end transparency and formation of the composite Disclosure

-A surface-level transparency is not sufficient as IT industry is getting more mature with more specialized Vendors, that are providing more narrow Products to Integrators and to larger Vendors.
+Surface-level transparency is not sufficient as the IT industry is getting more mature with more specialized Vendors, that are providing more narrow Products to Integrators and large Vendors.
 The following steps MUST be satisfied for the end-to-end transparency:

 #### 4.4.1.
 Open Vendor Policy